 The secret to viewing wildlife at Fort Clinch is learning where and when to look, from the beaches to the nature trails.
 Here are a few suggestions to increase your likelihood of viewing wildlife in the park:

 - The jetty boardwalk provides great opportunities for viewing shorebirds, osprey, pelican, dolphin and sea turtles.
 Deer are regularly seen foraging in the dunes during early morning and late afternoon hours.

 - The bird pavilion provides a great location for viewing songbirds and migratory birds such as the painted bunting.
 Occasionally, bald eagles, Cooper's hawks and American kestrels are seen in the beach parking-area borders.

 - Willow Pond Nature trail provides a wide variety of habitat for alligators, raccoons, songbirds and an occasional bobcat.

-- Egans Creek Overlook provides an open vista of the marsh habitat popular for wading birds including great blue heron, great white egrets and roseate spoonbills, as well as an occasional alligator.
+- Egans Creek Overlook provides an open vista of the marsh habitat popular with wading birds, including great blue heron, great white egrets and roseate spoonbills, as well as the occasional alligator.
 There is a beautiful view of the Amelia Island lighthouse.